MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 ### Create task scaffolding

-The first step is to create the folder structure for the task and intall the required libraries and dependencies.
+The first step is to create the folder structure for the task and install the required libraries and dependencies.

 #### Create a directory and package.json file